 AASB believes in the prevention aspects of health and social service programs.
-Prevention is cost effective as costly problems-in dollars and in human suffering-can many times be averted by prevention strategies.
+Prevention is cost effective, both in dollars and in reducing human suffering.
 Many of the social and health problems we are experiencing now will only continue to grow if effective prevention/intervention programs are not in place.
-AASB supports early identification of and intervention for children at risk; and, inclusion of parents and guardians in prevention and intervention services.
-Amended 2002
+AASB supports early identification of and intervention for children at risk and, inclusion of parents and guardians in prevention and intervention services.
+Amended 2002, 06